kubermatic/docs/content/installation/install_kubermatic/_manual.en.md

 chart until you acquired LoadBalancer IPs/hostnames and can update your DNS zone to point to your new installation.
 This ensures that the `cert-manager` can quickly acquire TLS certificates instead of running into DNS issues.

+{{% notice note %}}
+On your very first installation, you must install the Kubermatic chart with `kubermatic.checks.crd.disable=true`.
+This disables a check that was put in place for upgrading older Kubermatic versions to the current one.
+{{% /notice %}}

 ```bash
 helm upgrade --tiller-namespace kubermatic --install --wait --timeout 300 --values values.yaml --namespace nginx-ingress-controller nginx-ingress-controller charts/nginx-ingress-controller/
 helm upgrade --tiller-namespace kubermatic --install --wait --timeout 300 --values values.yaml --namespace cert-manager cert-manager charts/cert-manager/